-You can’t beat the feeling of achievement when you finally manage to get up on your board and cut your way across some perfectly curling breakers.
-And if you’re some way off becoming a surfing superstar, that’s ok: practising is just as much fun…and here are some of our favourite spots to try.
+You can’t beat the feeling of achievement when you finally manage to get up on your board and cut your way across the waves.
+And if you’re some way off becoming a surfing superstar, that’s ok: practising is just as much fun, and these are our favourite spots to try.

 Praia de Alagoa, Porto da Cruz, Madeira

 The beautiful island of Madeira, surrounded by the pounding Atlantic swell, is a surfer’s hotspot.
 Try the remote beach of Praia de Alagoa.
 Generally the beaches on the North of the Island get the most consistent exposure to the North Atlantic waves but the beaches around Porto da Cruz are particularly special as they’re the only with volcanic black sand and surfable waves.
 Alagoa itself is a small bay that’s protected from some of the huge waves so is perfect for beginners.
 There’s also plenty of surf schools nearby so you can rent a board and have a few hours of lessons to get yourself (or family members) going.
 For more experienced surfers head to the beach at Ribeira da Janela for six foot breakers.
 There’s a reason why some international surfers call Madeira the “Hawaii of the Atlantic”.

 Praia do Guincho, Cascais, Portugal